jchen706/2ndGenSports/README.md

 # 2ndGenSports

-Static Pages need to be in Static folder
+Static Pages need to be in Static folder.
-Html pages need to be in Templates folder
+Html pages need to be in Templates folder.

 create a virutal environtment